illusionalsagacity/frontend-nanodegree-neighborhoodmap/README.md

 		git clone https://github.com/illusionalsagacity/frontend-nanodegree-neighborhoodmap
 		cd frontend-nanodegree-neighborhoodmap

-2. **Using the application** View the dist/index.html file in your browser, or use an http server in the dist directory and browse to localhost. (e.g. `python -m http.server`)
+2. **Using the application** You can view the dist/index.html file in your browser, or use an http server in the dist directory and browse to localhost.
+For python 3:

+		cd dist
+		python -m http.server

 ## Building the Neighborhood Map project
 If you prefer to build the project from souce yourself:

-1. **Install build dependencies** Make sure you have [Node.js](http://nodejs.org/) and [Bower](http://bower.io/) installed.
-These are only used to install dependencies, you don't need them to run the application.
+1. **Install build dependencies** Make sure you have [Node.js](http://nodejs.org/), [npm](https://www.npmjs.com/), and [Bower](http://bower.io/) installed.
+These are only used to install dependencies, you don't need them to run the application itself.

 		npm install
 		bower install